jovanova-mp4/HomeLab/01_Mangunet_HomeNetwork/README.md

 ## Verification
 - All nodes successfully ping each other and the gateway.
-- Wireless client connects to SSID “Mangunet” with WPA2-PSK.
+- Wireless client connects to SSID “ManguNet” with WPA2-PSK.
 - Printer reachable at `192.168.1.13`.

 ---